ParasSolanki/github-mcp-server/README.md

 ### Tools

 1.  `search_repositories`: Search GitHub for a repository.

     - Required inputs:
       - `query` (string): The query to search for repository
       - `page` (number, default: 30, max: 100): Page number for pagination
       - `per_page` (number, default: 30, max: 100): Number of results per page

+2.  `get_issue`: Get an issue from a repository.

+    - Required inputs:
+      - `owner` (string): The owner of the repository
+      - `repo` (string): The repository name
+      - `issue_number` (number): The issue number

+3.  `get_pull_request`: Get a pull request from a repository.
+    - Required inputs:
+      - `owner` (string): The owner of the repository
+      - `repo` (string): The repository name
+      - `pull_request_number` (number): The pull request number

 ## Usage examples

 Some example prompts you can use to interact with Github:

 1. "modelcontextprotocol" → execute the `search_repositories` tool to find repositories where modelcontextprotocol mentioned.
+2. "What is the 739 issue on modelcontextprotocol servers repo" → execute the `get_issue` tool to find 739 issue from modelcontextprotocol servers repo.
+3. "What is the 717 PR on modelcontextprotocol servers repo" → execute the `get_pull_request` tool to find 717 PR from modelcontextprotocol servers repo.

 ## Development